jfalcou/eve/doc/manual/functions/arithmetic/binarize.rst

 Notes
 ******

-  - Be aware that for  the first parameter must not be a  :ref:`concept-value` nor a bool but a ef:`concept-logicalvalue`.
+  - Be aware that for  the first parameter must not be a  :ref:`concept-value` nor a bool but a :ref:`concept-logicalvalue`.

 Options
 *******